tom-scott/tom-scott/readme.md

 ### About Me

-I'm a Principal Software Engineer with experience working in a variety of sectors.
+I'm a Principal Engineer with experience working in a variety of sectors.
 I work with resilient, high-scale and distributed systems and the teams who build them.

-I'm currently a Principal Software Engineer at [ASOS](https://www.asos.com/).
+I'm currently a Principal Engineer at [ASOS](https://www.asos.com/).

 ### Blogs